paritybit-ai/XFL/docs/en/source/algorithms/algos/VerticalFeatureSelection.rst

 Introduction
 ------------

-Feature selection is performed according to the iv value and the Pearson correlation coefficient (:ref:`vertical-pearson`) on the vertical federated learning system.
+Feature selection relies on the output of algorithm `VerticalBinningWoeIV` and `VerticalPearson`.

-This operator consists of three stages:
+The operator consists of three stages:

 1. Vertical Binning Woe IV
 2. Vertical Pearson
 3. Performing feature selection based on the results of the above two steps.

 Parameters List
 ---------------

-The first two stages are vertical_binning_woe_iv and vertical_pearson respectively.
-For detailed parameter explanation, see Vertical Binning Woe Iv and Vertical Pearson.
-The third stage is feature selection, and the specific parameters are defined as follows:
+The parameters given below is only for feature selection.

 **identity**: ``str`` Federated identity of the party, should be one of `label_trainer`, `trainer` or `assist trainer`.